 Frequently Asked Questions

-- If a dog is wearing a tag, does it need to be re-registered?
+- If the dog is already licensed, does it need to be re-registered?

-- If the dog already has a tag and a microchip, is it necessary to obtain another tag and pay the fee again?
+- If the dog is already licensed by the City and microchipped, do I need to get another license and pay the fee again?

 - What are the criteria for determining whether a dog is dangerous?